Gideon Murray

-Sir Gideon Murray of Elibank (died 1621), was a Scottish courtier and landowner, who served as Treasurer-Depute of Scotland.
+Sir Gideon Murray of Elibank (died 1621), was a Scottish courtier and landowner, who served as Treasurer-Depute of Scotland and Keeper of the Honours of Scotland.

 Family

 Gideon Murray was the third son of Sir Andrew Murray of Black Barony (died 1572), and Grisel Beaton, a daughter of Sir John Beaton of Creich, Fife.
 Regent Arran paid a dowry for her of £133.
 Gideon was a grandson of Isobel Hoppar.

 In July 1595 his sister Margaret Murray married Robert Halkett, Laird of Pitfirrane, and there was a banquet in Edinburgh attended by Anne of Denmark.
 Their son James married the writer, Anne Murray, Lady Halkett.

 Career

 He was educated at the University of Glasgow.

 He was a prisoner in Edinburgh Castle in October 1585, and released with a caution of £5,000 Scots from his brother, James Murray of Blackbarony, to remain in Edinburgh.

 In July 1592 Murray was commanded to demolish the towers of Harden and Dryhope, belonging to Walter Scott of Harden, because Scott had taken part in the assault on Falkland Palace led by Francis Stewart, 5th Earl of Bothwell in June.

 Murray was appointed a Commissioner of Borders in 1603, and was knighted for this service in 1605.
 He became a member of the Privy Council of Scotland in 1610 and as a Commissioner to the Exchequer received a pension of £1200 per annum.
 In August 1610 his son was challenged by the second son of Lord Cranstoun to fight a duel, which the Privy Council was anxious to prevent.
 Cranstoun's son James was imprisoned in Blackness Castle, young Murray in Edinburgh Castle for concealing the meeting.
 Lord Cranstoun was questioned by the Council on suspicion that he had encouraged his son for personal advantage.
 James Cranstoun was banished.

 In 1612 he was made a Lord of Session as Lord Elibank.
 In the same year as Shire Commissioner for Selkirkshire he obtained a seat in the Houses of Parliament.

 Gideon Murray was the uncle of Sir Robert Kerr, Lord Rochester and Earl of Somerset, the favourite of King James.
 Somerset's influence led to the appointment of Murray as Treasurer Depute of Scotland.
 The role involved management of the repairs to the royal castles and palaces in Scotland, as well as work on Glasgow Cathedral in 1620.